Once at the mercy of shippers, truckers now are turning the tables, thanks to surging freight demand and a shortage of drivers.

 Shippers are also getting prodded by the trucking industry itself.
 Most freight contracts require customers to make payments if a driver is detained for more than two hours.
 Disputes over such payments are common, however.

-“If a shipper in our network is a serial abuser of detention, we will not take their freight,” said Drew McElroy, chief executive officer of Transfix, a startup that uses online technology to streamline bookings.
+“If a shipper in our network is a serial abuser of detention, we will not take their freight,” said Drew McElroy, chief executive officer of Transfix, a logistics startup.
 “We’re actually building our brand with the driver community at least partially around the quality of the freight and the freight experience you have.”

 One way to speed up the process is to enable a driver to drop a trailer at a shipping yard and hook up another that’s already loaded, even before the first is emptied.
 That requires customers to provide space for parking the extra trailer and its own drivers to maneuver equipment into position.